-Begin to make sense of their own life-story and family's history (sharing Magical Me boxes) (History) (Science) (PSHE) Know that there are different countries in the world and talk about the differences they have experienced or seen in photos (Magical Me box) (Geography) (PSHE) Plant seeds and care for growing plants. (story time) (Science) Understand the key features of the life cycle of a plant and an animal. (story time) (Science) Understand that some places are special to members of their community Recognise that people have different beliefs and celebrate special times in different ways (PSHE) Understand the past through settings, characters and events encountered in books in class and storytellin (History) Know some similaritie differences between t natural world around and contrasting environments, drawin their experiences and has been read in class (Geography) (Science) Understand some important processes a changes in the natural world around them, including the seasons changing states of mar (Geography) (Science) Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, nonfiction texts and - when appropriate - maps.
-(Geography) (R.E) Explore the natural world around them, making observations and drawing pictures of animals and plants (Science) (Geography) Know some similarities and differences between the natural world around them and matural world around them and -- -- --- ---
+Begin to make sense of their own life-story and family's history (sharing Magical Me Understand that some places are special to members of their Understand the past through settings, characters and events communities in this country, drawing on their experiences and what has been read in boxes) (History) (Science) community C 10 encountered in books read class.
+(PSHE) 1040 10.00 in class and storytelling Recognise that people The Day AL 100 ME (History) Explain some similarities and Know that there are have different beliefs differences between life in this different countries in the and celebrate special times Know some similarities and country and life in other world and talk about the in different ways (PSHE) differences between the countries, drawing on differences they have 1 natural world around them knowledge from stories, non- experienced or seen in 3.74 and contrasting fiction texts and - when photos (Magical Me box) (Geography) (PSHE) environments, drawing on their experiences and what appropriate - maps.
+(Geography) (PSHE) / \ (Geography) (R.E) Plant seeds and care for growing plants. (story time) (Science) Understand the key features of the life cycle of a plant and an animal. (story time) (Science) has been read in class (Geography) (Science) Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter (Geography) (Science) Explore the natural world around them, making observations and drawing pictures of animals and plants (Science) (Geography) Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences 1 1 and what has been read in class (Geography) (Science)